This policy was approved by the University Cabinet on December 7, 2007.

 “This offer of employment is contingent upon completion of a background investigation including a criminal background check, a Social Security number check, and other checks as appropriate demonstrating your eligibility for employment with the University of Georgia, as determined by the University of Georgia in its sole discretion, confirmation of the credentials and employment history reflected in your application materials and, if applicable, a satisfactory credit check.”

 Hiring Departments should access the background investigation Web page on the University Human Resources Web site.
-This site contains required paperwork
+This site contains paperwork including

-including Consent Forms to be given to the conditional hire or employee being conditionally
+the Background Request Form that can be given to the conditional hire or employee

 TIME FRAME FOR INITIATING A BACKGROUND INVESTIGATION (POST-OFFER/PRE-EMPLOYMENT), BREAK-IN-SERVICE, OR INACTIVE STATUS